alpha-dragon-org/dragon-module4-clusterAnalysis/README.md

 ## Contribution Overview

 Each of Dragon's first four modules currently gathers data by web-scraping TrenchyBot, TrenchRadar, and Bubblemaps.
 The task is to build a pipeline that connects the Token Info module with a Solana RPC (ie. [Helius](https://www.helius.dev)) and replace all scrapes.
-If any data can not be retrieved from the RPC, the developer can use whatever means necessary given the goals stated in [Bounty Details](#bounty-details) below.
+If any data can not be retrieved from the RPC, the developer can use whatever means necessary given the goals stated in [Module Details](#module-details) below.

 By fetching real-time data directly from a node, Dragon will become an unbeatable companion in the trenches.